adambard/learnxinyminutes-docs/go.html.markdown

     learnFlowControl() // Back in the flow.
 }

+// It is possible, unlike in many other languages for functions on go
+// to have named return values.
+// We just have to assign a name to the type being returned in the function
+// declaration line.
+This allows us to easily return from multiple points
+// in a function as well as to only use the return keyword, without anything further. func learnNamedReturns(x, y int) (z int) {
+    z = x * y
+    return              // z is implicit here, because we named it earlier.
+}

 // Go is fully garbage collected.
 It has pointers but no pointer arithmetic.
 // You can make a mistake with a nil pointer, but not by incrementing a pointer. func learnMemory() (p, q *int) {